Construction Punch List: Example, Free Templates & Software

 It can feel like the tasks never stop when you’re managing a construction project.
 Not only are there new ones to tackle, but some of the old ones may require a revisit.
 Maybe a stakeholder changed their mind on the color of a wall, or an inspector says your insulation isn’t up to code.

-How can you wrangle in all that work, organize it and make sure that you’ve completed everything required of you to complete the project?
+How can you wrangle in all that work, organize it and make sure that you’ve completed everything required to complete the project?
 In construction project management it’s common practice to use a construction punch list—but they can be used in any industry!

-What Is a Construction Punch List?
+What Is a Punch List in Construction?

 A construction punch list is simply a list of tasks that must be completed before project closeout.
 It doesn’t include the major work of the project, but rather the smaller or minor tasks, the stragglers that still need to be finished.